qPCR4vir/nana-docs/source/02-Getting Started.md

 \dontinclude notepad.cpp

 \skipline notepad_form
-We need among others to create the `menubar` and `textbox`, and set the layout for the form.
+We need a form among others to create a `menubar` and a `textbox`, and to set the layout.

 \skip  borderless(true);
 \until API::effects_edge_nimbus